ryan4yin/nixos-and-flakes-book/docs/development/distributed-building.md

       ];
     in
       [
-        # Nix seems always give priority to trying to build remotely
+        # Nix seems to always prioritize remote building.
-        # to make use of the local machine's high-performance CPU, do not set remote builder's maxJobs too high.
+        # To make use of the local machine's high-performance CPU, do not set the remote builder's maxJobs too high.
         {
-          # some of my remote builders are running NixOS
+          # Some of my remote builders are running NixOS
-          # and has the same sshUser, sshKey, systems, etc.
+          # and have the same sshUser, sshKey, systems, etc.
           inherit sshUser sshKey systems supportedFeatures;

-          # the hostName should be:
+          # The hostName should be:
-          #   1. a hostname that can be resolved by DNS
+          #   1. A hostname that can be resolved by DNS.
-          #   2. the ip address of the remote builder
+          #   2. The IP address of the remote builder.
-          #   3. a host alias defined globally in /etc/ssh/ssh_config
+          #   3. A host alias defined globally in /etc/ssh/ssh_config.
           hostName = "aquamarine";
-          # remote builder's max-job
+          # Remote builder's max-jobs.
           maxJobs = 3;
-          # speedFactor's a signed integer
+          # SpeedFactor is a signed integer,
-          # but it seems that it's not used by Nix, takes no effect
+          # but it seems that it's not used by Nix and has no effect.
           speedFactor = 1;
         }
         {